 In addition to the qualities required of a Trustee of the Charity, the Secretary must also meet the following requirements:

-Experience of leading a team or advising others on financial, accounting and other operational issues.
+Experience in leading a team or advising others on financial, accounting, and other operational issues.

 KNOWLEDGE AND SKILLS